thewca/wca-regulations/wca-regulations.md

 - 2g) Competitors must remain quiet when inside the designated competition area.
 Talking is permitted, but must be kept at a reasonable level, and away from competitors who are actively competing.
     - 2g3) Competitors in a Competitor Waiting Area must not communicate with each other about the scrambled states of the puzzles of the round in progress.
 Penalty: disqualification of the competitor(s) from the event, at the discretion of the WCA Delegate.
 - 2h) Competitors must be fully dressed while in the competition venue.
 At the discretion of the WCA Delegate, competitors may be disqualified from the competition for inappropriate clothing.
-- 2i) While competing, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting) apart from the Stackmat timer or stopwatch.
+- 2i) While inspecting or solving, competitors must not use electronics or audio equipment (e.g. cell phones, MP3 players, dictaphones, additional lighting) apart from the Stackmat timer or stopwatch.
     - 2i1) Competitors may use non-electronic aids that do not give an unfair advantage, at the discretion of the WCA Delegate.
 This includes:
         - 2i1a) Medical/physical aids worn by the competitor (e.g. glasses, wrist brace).
 As an exception to [Regulation 2i](regulations:regulation:2i), medical aids may be electronic if the competitor does not have comfortable non-electronic alternatives (e.g. if the competitor has a personal hearing aid or pacemaker).
         - 2i1b) Earplugs and earmuffs (but not electronic headphones and earbuds).